 In 2014, the Federal Water Pollution Control Act (FWPCA) was amended to allow States to provide between 0% and 30% of their capitalization grant amount in the form of additional subsidies to borrowers.
-However, the FY 2020 Appropriations Act requires states to provide a minimum of 10% of their capitalization grant as additional subsidies.
-EPA has determined that these amounts, \$3,690,600 and \$1,230,200 for Maine, are additive bringing the total amount of additional subsidizes that can be offered to \$4,920,800.
+However, the FY 2022 Appropriations Act requires states to provide a minimum of 10% of their capitalization grant as additional subsidies.
+EPA has determined that these amounts, \$895,700 and \$2,687,100 for Maine's Base CWSRF, are additive, bringing the total amount of additional subsidizes that can be offered to \$3,582,800.
 States are also able to utilize previous years' uncommitted additional subsidy from grants that have not been administratively closed.
 Congress and EPA encourage States to target this subsidy for public health and water quality protection projects to communities that would experience a significant hardship raising the revenue necessary to finance a project.
 In addition, green infrastructure, water or energy efficiency improvements and sustainable infrastructure through implementation of asset fiscal sustainability plans are also a priority to EPA.
-An explanation of how principal forgiveness will be allocated in 2020 is included in the project priority system section of this document.
+An explanation of how principal forgiveness will be allocated in 2022 is included in the project priority system section of this document.

-In 2017, a MOU was signed by the DEP, MMBB, and the Finance Authority of Maine (FAME) to implement a non-point source program allowing FAME to administer the Compliance Assistance Loan Program to commercial borrowers for the renovation, removal, disposal or replacement of underground or aboveground oil storage tanks or facilities.
+In 2017, a MOU was signed by the DEP, MMBB, and the Finance Authority of Maine (FAME) to implement a non-point source program allowing FAME to administer the Compliance Assistance Loan Program to commercial borrowers for the renovation, removal, disposal, or replacement of underground or aboveground oil storage tanks or facilities.